ellis/OnTopOfThings/Notes.md

     * end time (especially for events)
     * tags
     * contexts
+    * order in parent, so that the user can manually arrange the items
 * item property interactions
-    * there are lots of interactions between some of the variables (stage, status, close reason); figure this out better
+    * there are lots of interactions between some of the variables (stage, status, close reason, close time); figure this out better
     * some properties are only relevant for some item types.
-E.g., status=pending
+E.g., stage generally isn't needed for lists
 * item relations:
     * parent (realm, role, context, outcome, etc)
     * tag